The Critical Role of Data Mapping in Integration Projects

 - Use standard codes and formats

 Using standard codes and formats can simplify data mapping and reduce errors.
 Standard codes and formats ensure that data is consistent and can be easily mapped between systems.
-Examples of standard codes and formats include SNOMED CT for clinical terminology and HL7 for message exchange.
+Examples of standard codes and formats include HL7 and X12 EDI for message exchange.

 - Validate data mapping